wsarachai/DII-OOP-java/lessons-contents/lesson05/exercise01.md

    - Create class [`Circle`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Circle.java) and make it inherit from the [`Shape`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Shape.java) class with its constructor having a parameter for its radius.
    - Create class [`Triangle`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Triangle.java) and make it inherit from the [`Shape`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Shape.java) class with its constructor having a parameter for its side (base and high).
    - Create class [`Rectangle`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Rectangle.java) and make it inherit from the [`Shape`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Shape.java) class with its constructor having a parameter for its side (width and high).
    - Create class [`Square`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Square.java) and make it inherit from the [`Rectangle`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Rectangle.java) class with its constructor having a parameter for its side (suppose side) calling the constructor of its parent class as `super(side, side)`.
-Print the area and perimeter to output.
    - Every class except the class [`Shape`](../../app/src/main/java/org/dii/oop/lesson05/exercise01/Shape.java) defines a method `getArea()` and `getPerimeter()` to return the area and perimeter of its own shape.
    - This work tests your knowledge of inheritance.
 Your solution some class must inherit from Shape superclasses.

-3. The output of the program:
+3. Run the code:
    ```
    1. Circle
    2. Rectangle